FragnetNetwork/docs/docs/discord-bots/corebot/setting-up-corebot.md

 ## Configuring your bot
 You should now have a license key and a zip file containing the Corebot files.
 Let's start installing them!

-Navigate to your Fragify's server [File Manager](../../fragify/file-manager.md) and upload the zip file by dragging it into the file manager or using the "Upload" button.
+Navigate to your server's [File Manager](../../control-panel/file-manager.md) and upload the zip file by dragging it into the file manager or using the "Upload" button.

 Then extract the zip file by clicking on the **Unarchive** button.
 ![Unarchive Button](images/file-manager.png)